wayneIBM/vpc-on-classic/errors.md

 ## vpn_connection_cidr_overlap
 **Message**: The CIDR block `<cidr_block_1>` overlaps with `<cidr_block_2>`.
 Two peer CIDR blocks cannot overlap on the same VPC and two local CIDR blocks cannot overlap on the same connection.

-Provide a valid CIDR that meets the requirements given by the specification.
+Provide a valid CIDR that meets the requirements given by the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}..

 To view the connection's CIDR blocks, use the `GET /vpn_gateways/<vpn_gateway_id>/connections/<vpn_connection_id>` API and check the `local_cidrs` and `peer_cidrs` fields.
 Equivalent CLI command: `ibmcloud is vpn-gateway-connection VPN_GATEWAY_ID CONNECTION_ID`